Boiler Blog - Herts Boilers

 10. Expansion vessel - is my expansion vessel okay?

-There is a key component in all sealed heating systems (such as combi boilers or megaflow systems) called as an expansion vessel which deals with the expansion of system water.
-An expansion vessel can be inside a combi boiler, or inside a system boiler, or at an external position in a sealed heating system.
-Regardless of what type it is, the expansion vessel needs to be checked and charged with a proper amount or compression air in every two or three years.
+There is a key component in all sealed heating systems (such as combi boilers or megaflow systems) called expansion vessel which deals with the expansion of system water.
+An expansion vessel can be inside a combi boiler, or inside a system boiler, or at an external position (not inside a boiler) in a sealed heating system.
+Regardless of what type it is and where it is located, the expansion vessel needs to be checked and charged with a proper amount of compression air in every two or three years.

-Expansion vessels are there to deal with water expansion in a heating system.
+Expansion vessels are there to deal with water expansion in a heating system when boiler is on.
 If an expansion vessel doesn’t have a good air charge, it will give you a frustrated pressure reading and require a frequently topping up.

 11. My heating system is losing pressure on a daily basis, what is the problem?